White-Label Crypto Accounting: What a Firm Outsources and What It Cannot (2026)

 Sources

-- White-label crypto accounting outsources the operational infrastructure layer (multi-chain/exchange ingestion, parsing, reconciliation, sometimes first-pass categorization) under the firm's brand — lets a firm offer the service without building blockchain infrastructure
+- White-label crypto accounting outsources the operational infrastructure layer (multi-chain and exchange ingestion, parsing, reconciliation, and sometimes first-pass categorization) under the firm's brand, letting a firm offer the service without building blockchain infrastructure.

-- Classification/measurement, review, engagement sign-off, client due diligence and independence cannot be white-labeled — they remain the firm's professional responsibility regardless of whose technology produced the data
+- Classification and measurement, review, engagement sign-off, client due diligence, and independence cannot be white-labelled; they remain the firm's professional responsibility regardless of whose technology produced the data.

-- Client data flowing through a third-party platform creates data-processing/confidentiality vendor-due-diligence obligations within the firm's professional and data-protection rules (jurisdiction-/professional-body-specific)
+- Client data flowing through a third-party platform creates data-processing and confidentiality vendor-due-diligence obligations within the firm's professional and data-protection rules, which are jurisdiction- and professional-body-specific.

-- White-label (keeps client + responsibility, outsources infrastructure) is distinct from referring out (moves responsibility); build/white-label/refer is a firm decision under its professional rules — not professional advice
+- White-label (which keeps the client and the responsibility while outsourcing infrastructure) is distinct from referring out (which moves the responsibility).
+Build, white-label, and refer-out are a firm decision under its professional rules.
+This is not professional advice.

 Onboarding Crypto Clients: The Accounting Firm's Checklist (2026)